The Compliance and Accounting Demands Facing NJ Non-Profits

 Grant Compliance, Fund Accounting, and Donor Acknowledgment

 Non-profits that receive restricted grants must account for those funds separately from unrestricted operating revenue.
 Fund accounting — the practice of maintaining separate accountability for funds by their restrictions and donor designations — is the standard accounting methodology for non-profit organizations.
-Under ASC 958, revenue is classified as net assets with donor restrictions or net assets without donor restrictions, and the organization's financial statements must clearly present how restricted funds were used and whether grant conditions were met.
+Under ASC 958, revenue is classified as net assets with donor restrictions or net assets without donor restrictions.
+The organization's financial statements must clearly present how restricted funds were used and whether grant conditions were met.

 Government grants typically carry the most stringent compliance requirements, including periodic progress reports, allowable cost categories, documentation standards, and audit requirements.
-A non-profit receiving more than $750,000 in federal awards in a fiscal year is subject to a Single Audit under the Uniform Guidance, which involves a separate compliance audit in addition to the financial statement audit.
+A non-profit receiving more than $750,000 in federal awards in a fiscal year is subject to a Single Audit under the Uniform Guidance.
+This involves a separate compliance audit in addition to the standard financial statement audit.
 We help non-profits set up grant tracking systems that support both financial reporting and grant compliance.

 Donor acknowledgment letters are a legal requirement for cash contributions of $250 or more and for non-cash contributions, and they are also a best practice for all donors regardless of gift size.
-The acknowledgment must include the date of the contribution, the amount (for cash gifts), a description of property donated (for non-cash gifts), and a statement of whether any goods or services were provided to the donor in exchange for the gift.
+The acknowledgment must include the date and amount of a cash contribution.
+For non-cash gifts, it must describe the donated property.
+It must also state whether any goods or services were provided to the donor in exchange.
 Failure to provide required acknowledgments can expose donors to disallowance of their charitable deduction and reflect poorly on the organization.

 NJ Charitable Registration and State Compliance